Best Of17 min read

 Namecheap

 Namecheap doesn't get nearly enough credit as a web host.
-Everyone knows them for domains ($8–12/year for .com, often cheaper than competitors), but their EasyWP managed WordPress hosting and shared hosting tiers are genuinely capable for small ecommerce stores.
-The price point is the lowest in this roundup — we're talking under $2/month on intro pricing.
+Everyone knows them for domains ($8–12/year for .com, cheaper than most competitors), but their EasyWP managed WordPress hosting and shared hosting plans are actually solid for small ecommerce stores.
+The price point is the lowest in this roundup — we're talking under $2/month at intro rates.

 Look, don't expect SiteGround-level support or A2-level speed.
 But for a store just launching, testing a product idea, or running a simple WooCommerce catalog with light traffic?
-Namecheap delivers real value without asking you to bet big on year-one revenue.
-And their renewal rates — I'll say it — are the best-kept secret in budget hosting.
+Namecheap delivers genuine value without asking you to bet big on year-one revenue.
+And their renewal rates — honestly, that's the best-kept secret in budget hosting.

 Key Features:

-• Lowest price point in this entire roundup
+• Lowest price point in this entire list

 • cPanel interface